Happyslime-dev/M8--Project/README.md

 - News API
   - https://newsapi.org
 ### API authentication mechanisms before starting playing around with the application
-I use JWT authentication mechanisms  in my project,because it easy to authenticate and set up deverlop.
+I use JWT authentication mechanisms in my project, because it easy to authenticate and set up develop.
 ### API authentication mechanisms
- In term of API authentication mechanisms to access path in application, the user must be authenticated by login before using our application.
-When user Sign In success user will get the token back as jwt .Then the application will check user token in every path by passport Strategy for verification.If user don't have token they can not access a function.
+In terms of API authentication mechanisms to access path in the application, the user must be authenticated by sign in before using our application.
+When user Sign In success user will get the token back as jute .Then the application will check user token in every path by the passport Strategy for verification.
+If the user doesn't have token they cannot access a function.
 ### Contact
 - Email : Sutheera_preenan@cmu.ac.th